-The flower bud of the cultivated grapevine is a hermaphrodite flower, i.e. it contains the male and female sexual organs united in a single flower bud.
-The male sexual organs are the pollen-producing stamens or stamens (stamens, Mz.
-Stamina), which consist of the stem-shaped filament and the yellowish anthers at the tip.
-The entirety of all stamens of a flower is the androecium.
-An anthers contains four pollen sacs in which the pollen grains are formed with the haploid (n=19) male gametes (fertilisation hormones).
-In the vine flower, five of these free-standing stamens surround the female sexual organ, the ovary, in a circular pattern.
-The ovary consists of two fused together carpels, which contain two compartments with ovules inside.
-This is why the grapevine is one of the flowering plants with angiosperms
+The flower bud of the cultivated grapevine is a hermaphrodite flower, i.e. it contains the male and female sexual organs united in a single flower bud, which makes fertilisation much easier than in unisexual plants.
+The male sexual organs are the pollen-producing stamens (stamina), which consist of the stalk-shaped filament and the yellowish anthers at the tip.
+The entirety of all the stamens of a flower is called the androeceum.
+An anther contains four pollen sacs in which the pollen grains are formed with the haploid (n=19) male gametes (fertilising hormones).
+In the vine flower, five of these free-standing stamens surround the female sexual organ, the ovary, in a circle.
+This consists of two fused carpels, which contain two compartments with ovules inside.
+For this reason, the grapevine is an opaque flowering plant.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW